[Emilia-Romagna Art Cities] Faenza in 3 minutes

 Other traditional events of the city are the Wam, the MEI and all the events linked to ceramics, such as the “Mondiali Tornianti” – the Potter’s Wheel World Competition, and the street market and exhibition Argilà.
 Last but not least are the creative incursions in the city centre by the artists of the collective Distretto A.

-Here, as in the rest of Romagna, the good cuisine makes your travel experience perfect.
+Here, as in the rest of Romagna, good cuisine makes your travel experience perfect.
 Have an “Aperitivo” or a dinner in a typical local “Osteria”, and then choose what to do next: you can dive in the culture going at the historical Masini Theatre, or you can go to one of the traditional cinemas of the centre that, despite fashions, attract people of all ages.
-Otherwise, you can choose to go in one of the several clubs of the city and let yourself be carried away by music, laughter and good company.
+Otherwise, you can choose to go to one of the several clubs of the city and let yourself be carried away by music, laughter and good company.

 Beyond a tour across the over 50 craft workshops of the centre and 2 or 3 hours (and maybe it’s not enough) inside the MIC museum, you should absolutely visit the Carlo Zauli Museum, a homage to one of the greatest pottery sculptors of the 20th century.
 The museum hosts not only works by Zauli but also artworks of contemporary art.